sourceduty/Music_Audio/README.md

 A [digital guitar](https://chatgpt.com/g/g-6864e35648608191bf47cbc8d3a86a60-digital-guitar) is an electric guitar system that incorporates digital signal processing (DSP) to shape, enhance, or emulate various tones and effects.
 Unlike traditional analog setups, which rely on physical amplifiers and stompboxes, digital guitars use software or hardware processors to model amplifiers, cabinets, and effects with high accuracy.
 These systems can include onboard electronics within the guitar or external units like multi-effects pedals and amp modelers.
 Popular examples include Line 6’s Variax guitars and modeling processors like Neural DSP Quad Cortex.
 Digital guitars offer players a wide range of tones, programmable presets, and advanced features such as MIDI control, alternate tunings, and real-time pitch shifting, making them highly versatile tools for both live performance and studio recording.

+Also, [Guitar Tab Writer](https://chat.openai.com/g/g-MQl815flm-guitar-tab-writer) is a tool or system designed to help guitar players—especially beginners and intermediate musicians—learn and play music more easily by generating readable and playable guitar tabs.
+It simplifies the process of transcribing songs, riffs, chords, or solos into tab format, which shows string numbers and fret positions rather than standard musical notation.
+This type of tool often includes additional guidance like suggested finger positions, strumming patterns, or technique annotations (e.g., hammer-ons, pull-offs, slides), making it more accessible to those who may not read traditional sheet music.
+Assistive tab creators can also tailor tabs to a player’s skill level, offering simplified versions or alternate tunings when needed, helping learners progress more efficiently and enjoyably.

 #

 ![Digital Theremin](https://github.com/user-attachments/assets/74932ed5-15ee-4f52-b796-fbc495f3b01a)